Strandgaard96/vehicle_collision_webpage/docs/README.md

 Building upon the crashes in the boroughs, we have plotted the yearly development for each borough, where the success in reducing the number of crashes for i.e. Manhattan over the years can be seen.
 This could be due to a program initialized in 2014 called 'Vision Zero', which was aimed at reducing the amount of injuries related to vehicle accidents.
 A link to the program can be found [here](https://www1.nyc.gov/content/visionzero/pages/).
 This program continues to this day, and employs increased traffic control (harder penalties for speeding, failing to yield to pedestrians etc.).
 As such, it wouldn't surprise us if this is the cause of this drop in injuries.

 ### Crash distribution heatmap
-The first plot shown here is a so called heat map, to get a feel for how the number of crashes vary over the months in a year for all the years in which the data has been gather.
+Next, we show a so called heat map, to get a feel for how the number of crashes vary over the months in a year for all the years in which the data has been gather.
 In the plot, month 1 is January and 12 is December.

 ![Heat map](output.png)